canberragpn/canberragpn.github.io/_posts/2021-02-22-Announcing-the-March-2021-Workshop.md

 <p><strong><center>** REGISTRATIONS FOR THIS EVENT ARE NOW CLOSED **</center></strong></p>

+<p><strong> ** Update **

+Now that registrations have closed, we will be processing applications and notifying applicants of their placement or waitlist.
+You will receive email notification over the next few days, thank you for your patience! </strong></p>

 The Canberra Girls’ Programming Network is a community for female students to learn about computer programming and technology through hands-on workshops.
 It gives girls exposure to female role models across academia, government and industry.